lizrush/digistore/README.md

 grunt serve
 ```

-Fidnd the app at http://localhost:9000.
+Find the app at http://localhost:9000.